-The main difference is that secured credit cards require you to put down a cash deposit that is often equal to your credit limit.
+The main difference is that a secured card requires you to put down a deposit that is often equal to your credit limit.
 The cash you put down is your collateral, and it will be used to repay your balance in the event you default.
-This is why secured credit cards are coined as “secured,” but it’s also why almost anyone can get approved.
+This is why they are coined as “secured,” but it’s also why almost anyone can get approved.

-Most secured credit cards also start you off with extremely low limits — usually around $500.
-In the case of a secured credit card with a $500 limit, your initial cash deposit would likely be around $500 as well.
+Most secured cards start you off with low limits — usually around $500.
+In the case of a secured card with a $500 limit, your initial security deposit would likely be around $500 as well.

-Because of the way you secure your own line of credit, you’re basically stuck borrowing against your own money each time you make a purchase with your card.
+You’re basically borrowing against your own money each time you make a purchase with your card.
 This may not sound ideal (and it’s not), but secured cards are often the only credit cards consumers with poor credit can qualify for.

-If you use a secured credit card long enough, it’s possible to improve your credit score enough to qualify for a traditional, unsecured credit card.
-At that point, you could close your secured credit card account and get your initial deposit back.
+If you use a secured credit card long enough, it’s possible to improve your credit score enough to qualify for a traditional, unsecured card.
+At that point, you could close your secured card account and get your deposit back.

 5 Reasons You Should Consider a Secured Credit Card

-For the most part, secured credit cards were created for individuals who cannot qualify for an unsecured credit card.
-Since they require a cash deposit as collateral and thus don’t really offer a line of credit at all, these cards are for individuals who are on a mission to improve their credit scores.
+For the most part, secured cards were created for individuals who cannot qualify for an unsecured credit card.
+Since they require a deposit as collateral and thus are not really offering you credit at all, these cards are for individuals who are on a mission to improve their credit scores.

 Also, note that some people use secured cards to build a credit profile from scratch.
 The reason behind this is the fact that, when you don’t have a credit history, it can be difficult to get approved for any type of loan.
-Since secured credit cards are typically available to almost anyone, they offer an easy way for consumers to build credit when they have none.
+Since they’re typically available to almost anyone, they offer an easy way for consumers to build credit when they have none.

 - You can qualify regardless of your credit score.
-You may be able to qualify for a secured credit card if your credit score is poor — and even if you don’t have any credit history at all.
+You may be able to qualify if your credit score is poor — and even if you don’t have any credit history at all.

 - You can help your credit with minimal use.
-You don’t have to start using your card daily to make a meaningful impact to your credit score.
-Making just a few purchases per month and paying them off can help your score quite a bit since your payments will be reported to the credit bureaus.
+You don’t have to start using your card daily to make a meaningful impact on your credit score.
+Making just a few purchases per month and paying them off can help your score quite a bit since your payments will be reported to the 3 major credit bureaus.

 - Your secured card doesn’t have to be forever.
-Also, keep in mind that a secured credit card doesn’t have to be the last credit card you own.
-Once you use your card enough to make a positive impact to your credit score, you can move on to unsecured cards that offer more rewards and consumer perks.
+Also, keep in mind that it doesn’t have to be the last credit card you own.
+Once you use your card enough to make a positive impact on your credit score, you can move on to unsecured cards that offer more rewards and consumer perks.

 What to Look for in a Secured Credit Card

-Since secured credit cards are intended for people with poor credit, they don’t always come with the best rates and terms.
-Secured credit cards usually have high fees and interest rates and also tend to be light on benefits and perks.
+Since secured cards are intended for people with poor credit, they don’t always come with the best rates and terms.
+They usually have high fees and interest rates and also tend to be light on benefits and perks.

-However, some of the newer secured credit card offerings come with a surprising number of benefits and a good value proposition.
+However, some of the newer offerings come with a surprising number of benefits and a good value proposition.
 For example, the Discover it® Secured card, which launched in 2016, comes with no annual fee, no hidden fees, and the potential to earn rewards on your spending.

 While you’ll likely have a low credit limit with this card, the fact that you can earn 2% back on your first $1,000 in combined gas station and restaurant purchases each quarter plus 1% back on all other purchases is a dream come true for a no-fee card, let alone a secured credit card.